 Even if you never manage to achieve the ultimate goals, you will still end up somewhere incredibly high.
 Your dreams are the most important part of your creative self (backed up with consistent actions and discipline).

 Our brain is naturally wired for negativity and defense mechanisms of fears and taking risks.
 That’s how we have been conditioned over the years.
-Therefore, we need to make a conscious effort to break our own barriers.
+If we want to break those barriers, we need to make a conscious efforts.

 Give yourself a permission to try out new things and go beyond the self-imposed limitations.
 Instead of constantly judging others or having the fear of getting judged by others, compete with yourself.